I received a call from Carolyn Murphy, Maureen O'Hara's assistant in Ireland this morning. They will now curtail completely any autograph

 "This may sound corny to some people but I will

-home when I was 16 and joined the Marines because of problems
+left home when I was 16 and joined the Marines

 I never got a chance like this to tell the man

-him for being a good role model for a young boy and the
+thank him for being a good role model for a young

 Now